Electrical Inspection and Testing

 A visual inspection is a basic check to identify any visible signs of defects, damage or deterioration.
 No circuit testing will be performed; therefore, your electricity won’t be turned off during the inspection.

-The electrician will need access to all of the rooms in your home.
-The report will typically take around 1 hour to complete, depending on the size of your property.
+We will need access to all of the rooms in your premises and everything unplugged.
+The report will typically take around 2-3 hours to complete, depending on the size of your property.

-The Visual Inspection report (VIR) will detail a number of observations and recommendations (if any) and provide an overall summary of the condition of the installation.
+The Visual Inspection will detail a number of observations and recommendations (if any) and provide an overall summary of the condition of the installation.

 Consumer Unit (main fuse board)